Housing

 Teeter | M/F | Y | Y | Y |

-New students cannot be assigned a room until the Admissions office has received the $150.00 Residence Hall Deposit, has completed a housing application, and the student has been accepted or pre-accepted to SAGU.
+New students cannot be assigned a room until the Admissions office has received the $150.00 Residence Hall Deposit, has completed a housing application, and the student has been accepted or pre-accepted to Nelson University.
 When a new student is placed, a packet will be sent by mail from the Residential Life office.
 The packet will include information on student portal access and move-in procedures.

 As part of the admissions process, new students will fill out a housing application.
 This form is used to gather basic information about the student in order for the Residential Life office to attempt to make a reasonably compatible match.
 Your roommate’s name will be listed in your student portal on the My Housing Tab.